Just a Dream Literature Guide

 SHOW: Look outside your window at the trees, sky, flowers, and any other natural resources in your view.
 Talk about your favorite things to see and do outside.

-CONNECT: Get ready to read: While we read, look for the bad choices Walter makes.
+CONNECT: As you read, look for the bad choices Walter makes.
 Then while he is dreaming, think about how the world got to be the way he imagines.

 ASK: What do you think of the idea of getting a tree to plant for your birthday?